amazon apple arrow-left arrow-right chevron diamond email facebook google-play google-plus plus share twitter

 While may of these are not common in the market, GIA tests every diamond it grades for their presence.

 Coating enhances a diamond’s color by masking an undesirable body color with an ultra-thin layer of chemicals of plastics.
-Another form of coating involves applying a thin film of laboratory-grown diamond to the surface of a diamond simulant, giving it certain characteristics of a real diamond.
+Another form of coating involves applying a thin film of synthetic diamond to the surface of a diamond simulant, giving it certain characteristics of a real diamond.

 HPHT stands for high-pressure, high-temperature.
 The process is an effective tool for changing the color of certain diamonds, making them colorless, pink, blue, green, yellowish green, or yellow.
 Outside of well-equipped grading laboratory, this form of treatment is virtually undetectable.